 1- Once you have chosen your three areas of emphasis, and before being admitted into the BIS program, you will need to print a copy of the Application and Contract pages.
 If you are a distance student or live outside of the state of Utah, the Application and contract pages can be completed with the advisers by email or fax.
 The appointment for BIS admission can be done by phone or video conference.

 2- There is a BIS faculty adviser over each area.
 Advisers will help you in developing your course list (contract page).
 All areas are listed under our Participating Departments page and the contact information for the faculty advisers is provided there.
 This adviser will approve any classes you may have already taken, or will help you in determining if there are more classes required.
-The BIS department cannot approve any classes or alter departmental requirements.
+(Classes being used for General Education requirements CANNOT also be used on BIS contracts) The BIS department cannot approve any classes or alter departmental requirements.

 3- When all three contracts have been completed and signed by the faculty adviser, you are ready to meet with our director, Dr. Michael Cena, and be admitted into the BIS program.
 The BIS office schedules appointments.
 Please contact us at 801-626-7713 or by email at email@example.com.
 Along with your Application and Contract pages, you will need to provide a one-page Statement of Purpose describing why you chose the BIS program.

 4- If you would like more information about the BIS program and the Capstone project, please use our online information session tool.
 It will go into further detail about the program and help you decide if this is the best option for you.
 If you have further questions after completing the online information session, please don't hesitate to contact the BIS office at 801-626-7713 or firstname.lastname@example.org